codio/knowledge/source/common/develop/stacks/update-stack.rst

 View stack version history
 --------------------------
-You can view the version history of a stack from the **Stacks** page on the Codio dashbaord.
+You can view the version history of a stack from the **Stacks** page on the Codio dashboard.
 Select the stack from the listing and then click the **Versions** link at the top of the page.

 .. image:: /img/stacks_versions.png
    :alt: Stack Version History